luc017/alx-low_level_programming/README.md

-fuctions and nested loops readme
+This readme touches about the low level programming